canjs/can-derive/article.md

-I'm going to show that observing changes to a mutable state is much more efficient than comparing two immutable states after the change has occurred and therefore much better suited to be used in web applications where the cost of DOM manipulation is substantial.
+I'm going to show that observing changes to a mutable state is much more efficient than comparing two immutable states after the change has occurred and therefore much better suited to be used in web applications where the cost and frequency of DOM manipulation is substantial.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->